Center for Infectious Disease Research (CIDR): A Timeline of Transforming Global Health

-Today, CID Research is an internationally recognized center for research and training excellence with connections from Seattle to more than 100 partners and collaborators around the world.
+Today, CIDR is an internationally recognized research center with partners and collaborators across the US and the world.
 Our staff has grown from five to nearly 300.
 With an annual budget in excess of $30 million, the Center has a sustainable business model, having diversified its funding sources to include a mix of government grants, private foundation grants and individual donors.

-Looking forward, we are moving ahead by embracing the possibilities that come with new technologies and more collaborations to revolutionize health and wellness across the world.
+Looking forward, we are moving ahead by embracing the possibilities that come with new technologies and more collaborations to make transformative advancements in the treatment and prevention of diseases that kill more than 14 million people each year.

-Founder Ken Stuart is invited to advise the World Health Organization about future research into tropical diseases, marking the rise of CID Research into international significance.
+Founder Ken Stuart is invited to advise the World Health Organization about future research into tropical diseases, marking the rise of CIDR into international significance.

 The Stuart Lab discovers RNA editing, upsetting the central dogma of biology and revealing new opportunities for therapies and control of biological systems.